substratusai/substratusai.github.io/docs/quickstart.md

 ## Google Cloud Platform

-In this quickstart guide, you will create a GKE cluster, install Substratus and deploy an Open Source LLM.
+In this quickstart guide, you will create a GKE cluster, install Substratus and deploy an Open Source LLM such as falcon-7b-instruct.

 :::note